 The digital revolution in the farming sector results in elevated development.
 Farmers who embrace technology also gain a competitive edge and significant profitability.

 - Automation and Robotics: Farmers can operate a few farming tasks with the help of automation.
-Automation and robotic systems can work tirelessly and reduce labor costs and time, resulting in increased efficiency.
+Automation and robotic systems can work tirelessly and reduce labor costs and time, increasing efficiency.

-- Genetically modified crops that are resistant to pests, diseases, and harsh environmental conditions can lead to higher yields and reduced chemical use.
+- Genetically modified crops resistant to pests, diseases, and extreme environmental conditions can lead to higher yields and reduced chemical use.